 The Company has also been working in support of an application by the Hamlet of Naujaat to construct a community access trail extending 14.8 km northeast of the community.
 The proposed access trail will pass approximately 1.5 km southeast of Q1-4 and would lie entirely within the community's municipal boundaries and the Hamlet has taken the lead on its design and construction as the proposed trail has a number of beneficial social and economic development outcomes for the community.
-During and subsequent to the six months ended October 31, 2020, activities supported by the Company have included freshet and wildlife camera studies.
+During and subsequent to the year ended April 30, 2021, activities supported by the Company have included freshet and wildlife camera studies, and planning of a LIDAR survey of the proposed access trail alignment.

-During the six months ended October 31, 2020 the Company granted Burgundy an option to earn a 40% interest in the project by funding the collection of a \$5,600,000, 1,500 to 2,000t bulk sample from the Q1-4 kimberlite in 2021.
-Under terms of the initial option agreement, Burgundy has advanced to the Company, as operator, a non-refundable \$300,000 (received) advance on expenditures to be used to purchase and position fuel and other sampling supplies in Naujaat in 2020 (complete).
-During the six months ended October 31, 2020 Burgundy notified the Company it had closed a financing sufficient to fund the remaining \$5.3M investment in the 2021 bulk sample program in accordance with the terms of the option agreement, and also advanced to the Company an additional \$76,000 to be used to purchase and position fuel and other sampling supplies in Naujaat in 2020.
-The bulk sample will be collected during the summer months of 2021 and shipped south by sealift for processing and diamond recovery.
-Final results would be expected in the first quarter of calendar 2022.
-The Company and Burgundy have also signed a non-binding letter of intent ("LOI") to negotiate a second option agreement under which Burgundy may elect, after completing the 2021 preliminary bulk sample, to earn an additional 20% interest in the Q1-4 diamond deposit by funding the collection of a 10,000 tonne bulk sample.
+During the year ended April 30, 2021 the Company granted Burgundy an option to earn a 40% interest in the project by funding the collection of a \$5,600,000, 1,500 to 2,000t bulk sample from the Q1-4 kimberlite in 2021.
+Under terms of the option agreement, Burgundy advanced to the Company, as operator, a non-refundable \$300,000 (received) advance on expenditures that was used to purchase and position fuel and other sampling supplies to Naujaat in 2020 (complete).
+During the year ended April 30, 2021 Burgundy notified the Company it had closed a financing sufficient to fund the remaining \$5.3M investment in the 2021 bulk sample program in accordance with the terms of the option agreement, and also advanced to the Company an additional \$1,000,000 for use on preparations for and start up of the bulk sample program.
+Subsequent to the year ended April 30, 2021 Burgundy advanced to the Company an additional \$1,500,000 in accordance with the cash call schedule in the option agreement.